 1920s Style with Juliette Shoes

 There are a few styles that would perfectly suit a 1920s look, here I have chosen the Juliette to match a 1920s evening style.

 With their beautiful soft gold hue, the Juliette shoes instantly evoke a feeling of glamour.
-The low heel is perfect for walking (and dancing!) in, whilst the decorative cut-out detailing adds a wonderful early 20th century charm.
+The low heel is perfect for walking (and dancing!) in, while the decorative cut-out detailing adds a wonderful early 20th century charm.

 For a daytime 1920s style, the Juliette also comes in black and navy.
-Alternatively, the Bridgette shoes with their Mary-Jane style would also be perfectly suited to a 1920s look.
+Alternatively, the Bridgette shoes with their Mary Jane style would also be perfectly suited to a 1920s look.

 1930s Style with Angelica Heels